zac7777/Entropy/Entropy/Classes/Doctor.md

 ###### Moves
 *Medical Application:* 2 AP, target creature within Melee range + 5m that fails the avoidance roll uses the "Eat", "Drink", "Inject", or any similar Consume action on an item you have equipped without paying the AP cost

-*Treat Wounds:* 4 AP, target creature within Melee range + 1m gains 2d6 HP, this requires and consumes an item that could reasonably be used to treat a wound e.g. bandages, alcohol
+*Treat Wounds:* 4 AP, target creature within Melee range + 1m gains 2d6 HP, this requires and consumes an item that could reasonably be used to treat a wound e.g. bandages, alcohol (determined by your Game Master)

 *Adrenalitic Revive:* 6 AP, if you succeed the avoidance roll, target creature within Melee range that is unconscious ( but not dead ) returns to consciousness with 10 EP and they take 2d4 Toxic damage.
 Activate only once between downtimes